NinjaWeedle/CSRacing-Evolution/README.md

  - Pay attention to the text at the bottom of the screen- it'll tell you if your RPM is above, below, or at the number needed for the fastest launch.

 Once the race begins, your car will begin accelerating automatically.
 Press the up arrow key to shift up, and the down arrow key to shift down.
  - Every car drives differently.
-The best time to shift, the number of gears, redline, and many other stats differ from car to car, and certain cars may not need to shift at all for shorter races.
+The best time to shift, the number of gears, redline, and many other stats differ from car to car.

 3. GAME MODES